MrLakige/Robotics-lab-project/README.md

 ### Description
 Project based on ROS, <br>
-The goal of this project is recognize some mega blocks bricks using zed2 sterocam, and then move the arm robot to take the bricks and move to another position<br>
+The goal of this project is recognize certain Mega Bloks bricks using zed2 stereo camera, and then move the robotic arm to take the bricks and move to another position<br>
 framework used: ROS-noetic (https://wiki.ros.org/noetic)
 ___
 ### Video